pip-services/pip-services-docs/content/en/golang/components/cache/memory_cache.md

 #### RetrieveAs
-Retrieves a cached value from the cache using its key and restores it into reference object.
+Retrieves a cached value from the cache using its key and restores it into a reference object.
 If the value is missing in the cache or expired, it returns false.

 > (c *MemoryCache) RetrieveAs(correlationId string, key string, result interface{}) (interface{}, error)